 - 29. The Committee's report to the 2015 Conference (Agenda p 473) included the statement that, in its view, a specific London allowance could not be justified.
 The reasoning was set out in paragraphs 4.82 to 4.84 and is rehearsed below. - 30.
-The Committee ascertained (based on an analysis of 2010/11 data) that the incidence of discretionary allowances above stipend is most common in the London and other Districts in the South-East of England.
-In some preliminary conversations with representatives of the London District in 2011/12, during a previous review of allowances, the Committee found a wide spectrum of views as to whether given that a manse is provided, thereby removing the overwhelming reason for London allowances in general employment (and applying to the Council's London-based lay employees) there was any residual evidenced additional cost of living in the London region. - 31.
-The Committee concluded that, without embarking on the most extensive and expensive survey of regional costs of living, there may be some extra costs in London and indeed other cities (eg for car insurance) but that these are balanced in rural areas by higher motor fuel costs and longer journeys to supermarkets, education and health services and so on5.
-In other words, there is a modest variation in the overall cost of living in different places and regions of the UK, but nothing to justify the huge administrative complexity of introducing stipend variation or additional allowances.
+The Committee ascertained (based on an analysis of 2010-11 data) that the incidence of discretionary allowances above stipend is most common in the London and other Districts in the South-East of England.
+In some preliminary conversations with representatives of the London District in 2011-12, during a previous review of allowances, the Committee found a wide spectrum of views as to whether given that a manse is provided, thereby removing the overwhelming reason for London allowances in general employment (and applying to the Council's lay employees in MCH) there was any residual evidenced additional cost of living in the London region. - 31.
+The Committee concluded that, without embarking on the most extensive and expensive survey of regional costs of living, there may be some extra costs in London and indeed other cities (eg for car insurance) but that these are balanced in rural areas by higher motor fuel costs and longer journeys to supermarkets, education and health services and so on4.
+In other words, there is a modest variation in the overall cost-of-living in different places and regions of the UK, but nothing to justify the huge administrative complexity of introducing stipend variation or additional allowances. - 32.
+Further, the Committee reflected on the usual 'boundary problem' as an added challenge if a London allowance were considered necessary: what about the areas in the South-East and Beds, Essex and Herts Districts located just over the boundary, wherever that was drawn, and indeed the parts of the London District more distant from the centre may not have the same needs as the inner areas5. - 33.
+The Committee's view is unchanged and therefore proposes that there need not be a London allowance.